FAQs What to do when someone dies

 Your funeral director will liaise with the coroner on your behalf and we are happy to assist you with any questions you have regarding this process.

-Contacting a funeral director as soon as a death has occurred is common practice but not mandatory.
-In fact, at Rite of Passage Funerals we believe it’s important to take your time with this decision and choose someone you are comfortable with.
+While many people believe they need to contact a funeral director as soon as someone has died, the reality is they don’t.
+In fact, at Rite of Passage Funerals we believe it’s important for you to take your time with this decision and choose someone you are comfortable with.
 In this period of acute shock and grief it’s often hard to make decisions, so rushing through this process isn’t helpful.

-How long can I keep my loved one with me after the death has occurred?
+3. how long can i keep my loved one with me after they have died?

-In most cases, once the funeral director is called they come and collect your loved one right away, which we can do, but at Rite of Passage Funerals we recommend something different – keeping your loved one with you for a number of hours, anywhere up to a number of days.
-By law you can keep them in your care for 5 days.
+In most cases, once the funeral director is called they come and collect the person who has died right away, which we can do, but at Rite of Passage Funerals we also let you know that keeping your loved one with you for a number of hours, anywhere up to a number of days, is also possible.
+By law you can keep a loved one who has passed away in your care for 5 days, however cooling beds and other apparatus are highly recommended and we’re happy to help you with this.

 This isn’t a new concept, in fact, for hundreds of years families cared for their passed loved ones, but over time the modern western world has taken this opportunity away from us, and Rite of Passage Funerals is on a mission to bring it back.